martmannupb/AmoebotSim-2.0/Documentation/installation_guide/sim.md

 ### 2. Test the Project
 - When the project has finished loading, you should see the Unity Editor interface:
+	> [!NOTE]
+	> The screenshots show an older Unity version's UI.
+There may be minor differences.

 	![Unity Editor Interface](~/images/editor_overview.png "The Unity Editor Interface") The Editor is explained in more detail in the [User Guide](~/user_guide/home.md).
 - To run the simulator, you may have to open the correct *Scene* first